burkej1/snapshot-igv/README.md

                                     [-d SNAPSHOTDIRECTORY] [-o BATCHOUTPUT]
                                     [-w WINDOWSIZE] [-H PANELHEIGHT] [-n COLS]

 Takes a tsv with a list of variants and identifiers.
-Creates snapshotcommands for all bam files matching the identifier number.
+Creates snapshot commands for all bam files matching the identifier number.

 optional arguments: